-With eCommerce demand skyrocketing (partially due to COVID) warehouse and distribution centers are having to adjust their full case picking operations to accommodate split-case picking to fill orders directly for consumers.
+With e-commerce demand skyrocketing warehouse and distribution centers are having to adjust their full case picking operations to accommodate split-case picking to fill orders directly for consumers.

-Due to COVID-19, shopping, both online and in-store, looks completely different today than it did even six months ago, and no one could have predicted the trends emerging today. eCommerce sales are at an all-time high and show no signs of slowing down.
+Due to COVID and supply chain disruptions - shopping, both online and in-store, looks completely different today than it did two years ago, and no one could have predicted the trends emerging today.
+E-commerce sales are at an all-time high and show no signs of slowing down.
 Despite constrained supply chains, consumers still expect fast, accurate and on-time deliveries.

-Let’s look at how you can diversify your operations to accommodate split-case picking to meet long term, post-COVID-19 consumer demand.
+Let’s look at how you can diversify your operations to accommodate split-case picking to meet long term consumer demand.

 What is split-case picking?